Forgot password

 Magnus Carlsen

-It’s now almost ten years since the Norwegian became the world champion, and there has never really been any doubt about his dominance in the sport.
+It’s now over a decade since the Norwegian became the world chess champion, and there has never really been any doubt about his dominance in the sport.
 He is by far and away the best individual player to ever play the game, a great ambassador and businessman too, the first player to fully come of age in the supercomputer era, with a clear winning record against all his contemporaries.

 Then he decided to step down, owner title defense away from equalling Lasker’s six.
-Despite making clear that he has no interest in reclaiming the championship under the current format, he continues to put up strong performances at the classical events that still seem to matter to him, like the World Cup—but there have been the occasional stinkers, too.
+Despite making clear that he has no interest in reclaiming the championship under the current format, he continues to put up strong performances at the events that still seem to matter to him, like the World Cup and the tournaments involving faster formats—but there have been the occasional stinkers, too.

 Author